Invitation and Registration

 III.
 Transforming the Church: Giving Shape to Mission (16 September)

 How can such an attitude become a lasting way of life?
 We are learning to be a Church that consistently draws its missionary impulse from a baptismal ecclesiology.
-This is not about cosmetic adjustments to structures, but about embodying the form of ecclesial life envisioned by the Vatican II.
+This is not about cosmetic adjustments to structures, but about embodying the form of ecclesial life envisioned by Vatican II.
 What do ministries look like that truly serve?
 What paths of discernment take every baptized person seriously?
 We shape structures not as ends in themselves, but as instruments that open spaces for living the missionary vision of Baptism in today’s Europe.

 The symposium will conclude on 17 September with breakfast.